MayamaTakeshi/node-icecast-server/README.md

 ### Issues

   - for some reason, the app stops recognition after about 15 seconds.
 This happens because the mount.on('data') callback stopps being called.
-I don't know the cause yet but it seems to be a problem with src/mount.ts because if I remove the code related to PassThrough in it, the problem doesn't happen.
+I don't know the cause yet but it seems to be a problem with src/mount.ts because if I comment the code related to PassThrough and metadata parsing in it, the problem doesn't happen.
     Meanwhile if you are interested in an alternative, you can try this one: https://github.com/MayamaTakeshi/shout_to_gsr